AndroidPatch/APatchDocs/docs/patch.md

 3. Select your `boot.img`.

-4. Set a SuperKey at "Super Key" card.
+4. Set a SuperKey at "SuperKey" card.
 The SuperKey needs to have **numbers and letters** and at least **8 characters** length.
 It will be used later to unlock root privileges.

 :::warning
 It is strictly prohibited to set weak keys like `12345678`.
 The latest versions of APatch [requires the use of strong keys](/warn).
 :::

-5. Click "Patch" and wait for a minute.
-After the patch is successful, the patched boot.img path will be displayed.
+5. Click on "Start" and wait for a minute.
+After the patch is successful, the patched `boot.img` path will be displayed.
 For example: `/storage/emulated/0/Download/apatch_version_version_randomletter.img`.

 Finally, you can [Flash](/flash) as needed.